 Given the urgency of the topic, The Future of ISIS is of interest to policymakers, analysts, and students of international affairs and public policy.

 Professor Janis' contribution, Chapter 10, is titled: "US Design Patent Law: A Historical Look at the Design Patent/Copyright Interface."
 It is co-authored by Jason J. Du Mont

 Mark D. Janis and Graeme B. Dinwoodie

-The many strands of trademark and unfair competition doctrine are carefully organized into a coherent conceptual framework divided into three parts: foundation and purposes, creation, and scope & enforcement.
-The traditional case-and-note format is enhanced by summarizing problems that help students understand intricate key topics.
-Trademarks and Unfair Competition features many issues related to the Internet, such as cybersquatting, keyword advertising, domain name disputes, the relationship between trademarks and domain name, and the potential secondary liability of online auction websites such as eBay.
+The many strands of trademark and unfair competition doctrine are organized into a coherent conceptual framework consisting of a brief examination of foundational concepts, followed by thorough treatments of the law on (1) the creation of trademark rights; and (2) the scope & enforcement of trademark rights and some related causes of action.
+The traditional case-and-note format is enhanced by problems that help students understand intricate key topics.
+Trademarks and Unfair Competition features many issues related to online commerce, such as cybersquatting, keyword advertising, the relationship between trademarks and domain names, and the potential secondary liability of online auction websites such as eBay.
 International as well as domestic issues are thoroughly explored.
 Comprehensive coverage of trade dress protection is integrated with issues of word mark protection.

 Jayanth K. Krishnan